pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 ### Still problematic

-We made a lot progress but there are still many issues with the last version we looked at. `gets` is a blocking call, and iterate over the connected.
-If two clients connect to the server, client1 and client2, but client1 never sends a command, client2 will never get a chance to communicate with the server.
+We made a lot progress but there are still many issues with the last version we looked at. `gets` is a blocking call, and we iterate over the connected clients sequentially.
+If two clients connect to the server, client1 first and client2 second, but client1 never sends a command, client2 will never get a chance to communicate with the server.
+The server will wait forever on the `client.gets` call for client1.

 We need to fix this.

-## Accept in a thread, gets with a timeout
+## Trying timeouts again

 There are different ways to make sure that all the connected clients get a chance to communicate with the server and to send their commands.
 Let's start with an approach we looked at earlier, timeouts.

 The pros and cons of using timeouts here are the same as they were when explored it as an option to prevent `accept` from blocking the server.

-Additionally, it would be fairly inefficient to do so, even with a short timeout, we would wait for the timeout duration on each client, even when there's nothing to read.
-It might fine with a handful of clients, but with a hundred clients, even a short timeout would be problematic.
+It would be fairly inefficient to do so, even with a short timeout, we would wait for the timeout duration on each client, even when there's nothing to read.
+It might be fine with a handful of clients, but with a hundred clients, even a short timeout would be problematic.

-Even with a timeout of 10ms, if all the clients are quietly waiting, not sending any commands, and only the 100th connected client sent a command, it would have to 990ms (99 * 10) before its command being read by the server.
+Even with a timeout of 10ms, if all the clients are waiting, not sending any commands, and only the 100th connected client sends a command, it would have to wait 990ms (99 clients * 10 ms) before its command is read by the server.

 I don't think it is that interesting to spend that much time with this approach since we've already established that it wasn't a good one, but you can experiment with it if you're interested.
 It is [in the `code` folder on GitHub][gets-with-timeout-gh]

 ## Read without blocking

 The title of this section says it all, we are going to use a non-blocking alternative, the explicitly named [`read_nonblock`][ruby-doc-io-read-nonblock].
 A key difference is that it requires an int argument to set the maximum number of bytes that will be read from the socket.
 For reasons that I can't explain, it seems to be common practice to set it as a power of two.
-We could set it to a very low value, like 4, but then we wouldn't even be able to read a whole `SET` command in on call. `SET 1 2` is seven bytes long.
-We could also set it to a very high value, like 4,294,967,296 (2^32), but then we would expose ourselves to instantiating a String of up to that length if a client were to send it.
+We could set it to a very low value, like 4, but then we wouldn't be able to read a whole `SET` command in one call. `SET 1 2` is seven bytes long.
+We could also set it to a very high value, like 4,294,967,296 (2^32), but then we would expose ourselves to instantiating a String of up to that length if a client decided to send one that large.

-As a quick non-scientific example, this would require about 4GB of RAM.
-I confirmed this by creating an `irb` shell and monitoring its memory usage, either with `ps aux <pid>`, `top -o MEM` on macOS (`top -o %MEM` on linux) or the Activity Monitor app on macOS, creating a 1,000,000,000 byte long string, with `"a" * 1_000_000_000;`.
-The semi-colon is important, here to make sure it evaluates to nil and does not try to print the string.
+As a quick non-scientific example, this would require about 4GB of RAM on the machine running the server.
+I confirmed this by opening an `irb` shell and monitoring its memory usage, either with `ps aux <pid>`, `top -o MEM` on macOS (`top -o %MEM` on linux) or the Activity Monitor app on macOS, creating a 1,000,000,000 byte long string, with `"a" * 1_000_000_000;`.
+The semi-colon is important, it returns `nil` and does not try to print the string to the terminal, which would take a little while.
 I then watched the memory consumption jump from a few megabytes to about one gigabyte.

-It seems to be common to choose an arbitrary length, that should "long enough".
+It seems to be common to choose an arbitrary length, one that is "long enough".
 Let's pick 256 for now, because we never expect commands to be longer than seven bytes for now, 256 gives us a lot to play with for now.

 ``` ruby
 def initialize